 If you’re looking for a real African bush experience while volunteering abroad, then our Big 5 Wildlife Conservation in South Africa program is for you!
 The greater Kruger area is the premier wildlife haven of southern Africa and this program is vital for the conservation of the precious species who call this region home.

-We were lucky enough to get Stuart Isham Fairbairns, the Business Manager on the ground at Dumela Lodge, to sit down and talk to us about his life in conservation and the impact of this program.
+We were lucky enough to get Stuart Isham Fairbairns, the Project Manager on the ground at our Big 5 Wildlife Conservation program in South Africa, to sit down and talk to us about his life in conservation and the impact of this program.

 Where are you from and how did you get into this industry?

 I’m from the Island of Mull in Scotland and have a background in marketing.
 When I got into that industry, digital marketing was relatively new, we had to make it up as we went along.
 I jumped into it, studying white papers and learning on the fly.
 I started by working in the realm of social media, setting up a new location for a London company based in Cape Town South Africa.
 “Social media?”
 I asked myself, is that people sitting together reading newspapers?
 Despite my lack of social marketing experience, fortunately, my business acumen served me well.